Fatal Deception: Mrs. Lee Harvey Oswald: Cast

+Production

+The film was the idea of its producer, Bernard Sofronski, who got the idea in 1988 when he saw a newspaper article featuring a picture of Marina Oswald hanging up her children's laundry on a clothesline.
+Sofronski began research and then had conversations with Marina and her two daughters.
+Filming took place in Dallas and Moscow.

 Reviews

 In a review for the Los Angeles Times, Howard Rosenberg wrote: "“Fatal Deception” appears to say nothing that hasn't already been said ad infinitum during the nation's nonstop dialogue concerning Kennedy and his assassination.
 All in all, it seems like just another bump on a very long log."
 Drew Voros of Variety called it "a slow-mover for a topic that has been covered over and over again".
+John J. O'Connor for The New York Times praises Bonham and Whaley's "chillingly persuasive performances", but adds that the film gets "caught, it might be added, between speculations that can neither be proved nor disproved".